-aiwan's economic freedom score is 80, making its economy the 4th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 0.7 point from last year, and Taiwan is ranked 2nd out of 39 countries in the Asia-Pacific region.
+aiwan's economic freedom score is 79.7, making its economy the 4th freest in the 2025 Index of Economic Freedom.
+Its rating is largely unchanged from last year, and Taiwan is ranked 2nd out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is higher than the world and regional averages.
-Taiwan continues to be one of the world's four "free" economies according to the 2024 Index.
+Taiwan's economy is considered "mostly free" according to the 2025 Index.

-Taiwan is an exemplary free-market democracy.
+Taiwan is one of the world's five freest economies and an exemplary free-market democracy.
 A strong commitment to the rule of law and openness to global commerce have enabled it to become a global leader in economic freedom.
-The dynamic economy has benefitted from well-functioning institutional and regulatory frameworks with small and medium-size enterprises the backbone of economic growth and resilience.
-A sound legal framework provides strong protection of property rights and upholds the rule of law.
-Monetary stability has been well maintained despite inflationary pressure.
+The dynamic economy has benefitted from a well-functioning institutional framework, and small and medium-size enterprises have been the backbone of economic growth and resilience.
+A sound legal foundation provides strong protection of property rights and upholds the rule of law.
+Monetary stability has been well maintained.